yksi/yksi.github.io/index.md

 $ monoupper install app-name /path/to/install
 ```

 Main feature of monoupper is formatting source code.
-Format instructions stored in `monoupper.json` file in a root of applcation repository.
+Format instructions stored in `monoupper.json` file in a root of application repository.
 For example, we want to create index.php with some custom title.

 The folder structure going to look like
 ```